FierroPablo/Google/Quiz/Professional Cloud Architect/Analyzing and Optimizing Technical and Business Processes.md

 -Warm with a high recovery time objective (RTO) _(Incorrect.
 A warm design pattern would consist of a standby system that you would fail over to if something went wrong.
 The RTO would be higher than with a hot design pattern.)_

--Hot with a low recovery time objective (RTO)
+**-Hot with a low recovery time objective (RTO)** _(Correct!
+Safety and compliance require your application to have a low RTO, so you need a hot design pattern with minimal downtime.)_

 -Hot with a high recovery time objective (RTO)